GoogleChrome/developer.chrome.com/site/en/docs/webstore/using_webstore_api/index.md

 Below is a list of considerations for using the Publish API:

-- Developers are required to enable Two Step Verification for their Google Account in order to publish new extensions, or to update existing extensions.
+- Developers are required to enable Two-Step Verification for their Google Account to publish or update an existing extension.
 - Before you can publish a new item, you have to fill out the [Store Listing][store-listing] and [Privacy practices][privacy] tabs in the [Developer Dashboard][cws-dashboard].
-- After publishing an new or existing item, it will undergo a review process.
+- After publishing a new or existing item, it will undergo a review process.
 See [Review Process][review-process] to learn more.
-- Before updating an existing store item, remember to increase the [version][version].
+- To release an update, increase the number in the [version][version] field of the manifest.

 Learn more about the Chrome Web
 Store Publish API [here][cws-api].